Community Colleges Are More Important than Ever

 • Look at requirements for testing and remedial education – some schools have requirements for basic math and writing, though you may be able to test out.

-• Check the tuition rate and don’t forget to ask about additional fees – community college is more affordable, but costs will vary from one school to another.
+• Check the tuition rate, and don’t forget to ask about additional fees – community college is more affordable, but costs will vary from one school to another.

-Once you’ve chosen a school, it’s time to take the leap.
+Once you’ve chosen a school, it’s time to leap.
 Contact the admissions office to discuss the next steps for your application.
 The sooner you get started, the sooner you’ll be on your way to your exciting future and the new life ahead of you.

 Additional Resources [+]